Graduate Certificate in Emerging Technologies and Law

 Law and Policy for Emerging Technologies

-Examine the emergence of new technologies and business models over the past decade and the impact that they have had on society, ethics, law, regulation and policy.
-You’ll study technology trends, analyse how legaltech has disrupted traditional frameworks, and study the theories of ‘fit-for-purpose’ regulation.
-Ultimately, you’ll be equipped with the skills to develop policy that can keep pace with technological change.
+This course examines the emergence of new technologies and business models over the past decade and the impact that they have had on society, ethics, law, regulation and policy.
+You will dissect the pressures emerging technologies place on current regulatory approaches and frameworks.
+Traditional approaches to regulation and policy development and key examples of current regulation will be examined.
+You will study a range of theories and approaches to developing fit-for-purpose regulation, and be equipped with the skills and knowledge to develop policy and regulation that can keep pace with technological change.

 Data and Privacy in the Digital Age